midelros72/COMP248-Projects/README.md

 - "What are the symptoms of diabetes?"
 - "How is heart disease prevented?"
 - "What causes high blood pressure?"
+- "How does sleep affect mental health?"
+- "What is antibiotic resistance?"
+- "Why is a balanced diet important?"

 ## 🧪 Testing